elenash/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

 To recognize faces the application uses a face database, or a gallery.
 The gallery is a folder with images of persons.
 Each image in the gallery can be of arbitrary size and should contain one or more frontally-oriented faces with decent quality.
-There are allowed multiple images of the same person, but the naming should be specific - the names may contain '-{num_of_instance}' at the end.
-For example, there could be images 'Paul-0.jpg', 'Paul-1.jpg' etc. and they all will be treated as images of the same person.
-If a single instance for one person is present, the image name can be arbitrary ('Paul.jpg').
+There are allowed multiple images of the same person, but the naming format in that case should be specific - `{id}-{num_of_instance}.jpg`.
+For example, there could be images `Paul-0.jpg`, `Paul-1.jpg` etc. and they all will be treated as images of the same person.
+In case when there is one image per person, you can use format `{id}.jpg` (e.g. `Paul.jpg`).
 The application can use face detector during the gallery building, that is controlled by `--run_detector` flag.
 This allows gallery images to contain more than one face image and not to be tightly cropped.
 In that mode the user will be asked if he wants to add a specific image to the images gallery (and it leads to automatic dumping images to the same folder on disk).
-If it is, then the user should specify the name for the image in the open window and press 'Enter'.
-If it's not, then press 'Escape'.
+If it is, then the user should specify the name for the image in the open window and press `Enter`.
+If it's not, then press `Escape`.
 The user may add multiple images of the same person by setting the same name in the open window.
 However, the resulting gallery needs to be checked more thoroughly, since a face detector can fail and produce poor crops.